Kathryn2354/VBA/Readme.md

 <h3>Step 5</h3>

-<p>type in the code in the module in the microsoft visual basic of application window</p>
+<p>Type in the code in the module in the microsoft visual basic of application window</p>

 <h1>This is the table without the changes</h1>